 But it’s sometimes more complicated than that.
-Whether an allele is dominant or recessive can also depend on the particular genetic trait being expressed.
-Most genetic traits require the activity of more than one allele, so the allele that codes for a protein that helps express that particular genetic trait would be dominant and the one that is less effective or could interfere with protein synthesis might be recessive.
+Whether an allele is dominant or recessive can also depend on the specific genetic trait being expressed.
+Most genetic traits require the activity of more than one gene, so the genes that code for a protein that helps express that particular genetic trait would be dominant and the one that is less effective, or could interfere with protein synthesis, might be recessive.

 From 1990-2003, scientists from around the globe worked together on the Human Genome Project.
 They studied the location and function of the 3 billion base pairs that make up human DNA.
 An extraordinary finding was that only about 20,000 – 25,000 genes are responsible for the biological processes that make us human.

 Genetic mutations occur when base pairs are added or deleted or randomly change order.
 A mutation could occur naturally or in response to environmental factors, and this isn’t an unusual occurrence.
 Our cells have the ability to detect and fix any dangerous mutations before they cause damage or get replicated into new cells as they grow and divide.
 Since less than 1% of our DNA contains genes that influence our health, the majority of mutations that occur are harmless or unnoticed.
 And from an evolutionary perspective, genetic mutations have resulted in beneficial characteristics that protect a species from disease or predation.

 Theories about why the human body goes through the aging process is often connected to the idea that our ability to correct these mutations slows down after many years as our cells become less efficient, possibly causing cancer and other diseases.
 On the upside, genetic tests can make us aware of potential health problems years before there are any symptoms.
 And customized medications that specifically target mutating cells are being used to manage or cure some types of genetic disease.